 Every homeowner has distinct needs and budgets, and in almost every case our solution ends up being more economical long-term than the alternative traditional exterior paint.

-The exterior of your home should be repainted every 3-5 years depending upon the type of siding you have.
+The exterior of your home likely needs to be repainted every 5-7 years depending upon the type of siding you have.
 If you have Masonite/LP siding it needs to be repainted every 3 years to avoid problems.
-And so the challenge most homeowners have is going thru the seemingly endless cycle of paint, crack, peel, repaint, crack, peel, repaint every 3-5 years.
+And so the challenge most homeowners have is going thru the seemingly endless cycle of paint, crack, peel, repaint, crack, peel and repaint.
 This wastes your time and money, is bad for the environment and is exactly the problem that Rhino Shield was developed to address once and for all.

 Yes it costs less to paint your home one-time than to install our Rhino Shield coating.
 However, over time Rhino Shield is far more cost effective AND your house looks great forever, not just the first year.